How Often Should You Exercise With Diastasis Recti?

-For diastasis recti, you can usually do gentle core work most days, ideally 10 to 15 minutes, about six days a week.
-Focus on deep breathing, pelvic tilts, bent knee marches, and glute bridges, and avoid crunches or sit-ups.
-Stop if you notice coning, pain, fatigue, or pelvic floor symptoms.
-See a clinician if the gap is over 2 cm, symptoms persist, or daily function is affected; there’s more to guide your next step.
+For diastasis recti, you can usually do gentle core work for 10 to 15 minutes on most days.
+Focus on deep breathing, pelvic tilts, bent knee marches, and glute bridges.
+Stop if you notice coning, pain, fatigue, pelvic pressure, or urinary leakage.
+Ask a clinician for guidance if your gap feels wider than two finger widths, symptoms continue, or daily tasks feel harder.

 What’s Safe to Do With Diastasis Recti?

-When you have diastasis recti, the safest approach is to focus on gentle, targeted core work that builds support without increasing abdominal pressure.
+When you have diastasis recti, focus on gentle, targeted core work that builds support without raising abdominal pressure too much.

-You can use exercises such as deep core breathing, glute bridges, bent knee marches, and controlled pelvic tilts to help your abdominal muscles work together again.
-These proper exercises can support a postpartum core stability exercise program and promote healing without strain.
+You can use exercises such as deep core breathing, glute bridges, bent knee marches, and controlled pelvic tilts.
+These exercises can support postpartum core stability and help your abdominal muscles work together again.

-Avoid crunches and sit-ups, because they can increase pressure and widen the gap.
-Instead, engage the deep core, coordinate with your pelvic floor muscles, and move with control.
+Avoid crunches and sit-ups, because they can raise pressure through the abdominal wall.
+Instead, engage your deep core, coordinate with your pelvic floor muscles, and move with control.

-If you’re unsure, physical therapy can help you choose the right exercises and adjust your form.
+If you’re unsure about your form, physical therapy can help you choose safer exercises.
 In diastasis recti, consistency matters, but your goal is quality, not intensity.

-Short daily sessions can build strength, restore confidence, and support your freedom of movement.
+Short daily sessions can build strength, restore confidence, and support easier movement.
 If you notice pain, coning, or harder daily tasks, seek evaluation.
-Additionally, understanding the causes of diastasis recti can help you avoid activities that may exacerbate the condition.
+Understanding the causes of diastasis recti can also help you avoid activities that may worsen symptoms.

 How Often Should You Exercise After Diastasis Recti?

-You should aim for targeted core work at least six days a week, and even 10-minute daily sessions can help rebuild the transverse abdominis and support healing.
+You can aim for targeted core work on most days of the week.
+Even 10-minute sessions can help you rebuild the transverse abdominis and improve support.

-Start with lower intensity and gradually progress after the early recovery phase, usually around 2 to 6 weeks postpartum, based on how you feel and how you’re healing.
+Start with low intensity and progress after the early recovery phase, often around 2 to 6 weeks postpartum.
+Your birth experience, symptoms, and clinician’s advice should guide your pace.

-If you notice pain, pressure, or other unusual symptoms, slow down and check in with your healthcare provider or physical therapist.
-Additionally, incorporating core-strengthening exercises during this time can further aid in recovery and prevention.
+If you notice pain, pressure, or unusual symptoms, slow down and check in with your healthcare provider or physical therapist.
+Adding safe core-strengthening exercises during recovery can also support strength and control.

 Safe Weekly Exercise Frequency